project-jue/jue/docs/core_world/CORE_08_Jue_World_Relationship.md

 Consistency: Core-World is consistent by design.
 If we extend it with logical axioms, we must do so carefully.

 Relationship: Core-World is the formal semantics for the sequential, deterministic part of Jue.
-Concurrency and other features are handled by the Physics layer and have their own semantics.
+Concurrency and other features are handled by the Physics-World and have their own semantics.